-The members of the Audit Committee are Mr. Kislak (Chairman), Mr. Murin and Ms. Lowrie.
-Each of these members has been determined to be "independent" within the meaning of the applicable standards of the NYSE and Rule 10A-3 of the Exchange Act.
+Each of the members of the Audit Committee has been determined to be "independent" within the meaning of the applicable standards of the NYSE and Rule 10A-3 of the Exchange Act.
 In addition, each of these members meets the financial literacy requirements for audit committee membership under the NYSE's rules and the rules and regulations of the SEC.
-Our Board has determined that Mr. Kislak is an "audit committee financial expert" as such term is defined in Item 407(d)(5)(ii) of Regulation S-K. No member of the Audit Committee serves on the audit committee of more than three public companies.
+Our Board has determined that each of Mr. Mercer and Mr. Murin is an "audit committee financial expert" as such term is defined in Item 407(d) (5)(ii) of Regulation S-K. No member of the Audit Committee serves on the audit committee of more than three public companies.
 Our Board has adopted, and annually reviews, the charter of the Audit Committee, which sets forth the Audit Committee's responsibilities and how it carries out those responsibilities.

 The Audit Committee oversees our company's financial reporting process on behalf of our Board, in accordance with the charter of the Audit Committee.
-Pursuant to its charter, the primary purpose of the Audit Committee is to assist our Board in fulfilling its oversight responsibility relating to: (i) the integrity of the company's financial statements and financial reporting process, our systems of internal accounting and financial controls and other financial information we provide; (ii) the performance of the internal audit services function; (iii) the annual independent audit of our financial statements, the engagement of the independent auditors and the evaluation of the independent auditors' qualifications, independence and performance; (iv) our compliance with legal and regulatory requirements, including our disclosure controls and procedures; and (v) the evaluation of risk assessment and risk management policies.
-Our registered independent public accounting firm, Ernst &Young LLP ("E&Y"), is responsible for expressing an opinion on the conformity of our company's audited financial statements with generally accepted accounting principles.
+Pursuant to its charter, the primary purpose of the Audit Committee is to assist our Board in fulfilling its oversight responsibility relating to: (i) the integrity of the company's financial statements and financial reporting process, our systems of internal accounting and financial controls and other financial information we provide; (ii) the performance of the internal audit services function; (iii) the annual independent audit of our financial statements, the engagement of the independent auditors' qualifications, independence and performance; (iv) our compliance with legal and regulatory requirements, including our disclosure controls and procedures; and (v) the evaluation of risk assessment and risk management policies.
+Our registered independent public accounting firm, E&Y, is responsible for expressing an opinion on the conformity of our company's audited financial statements with generally accepted accounting principles.

-In fulfilling its oversight responsibilities, the Audit Committee reviewed and discussed with management and E&Y the audited financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2015, and discussed with management and E&Y the quality, not just the acceptability, of the accounting principles, the reasonableness of significant judgments and the clarity of disclosures in the financial statements.
+In fulfilling its oversight responsibilities, the Audit Committee reviewed and discussed with management and E&Y the audited financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2016, and discussed with management and E&Y the quality, not just the acceptability, of the accounting principles, the reasonableness of significant judgments and the clarity of disclosures in the financial statements.
 In addition, the Audit Committee received and discussed the written disclosures and the letter from E&Y regarding E&Y's independence required by Public Company Accounting Oversight Board ("PCAOB") Ethics and Independence Rule 3526, Communication and Audit Committees Concerning Independence, and has discussed with the independent auditors, the independent auditors' independence.
 Moreover, the Audit Committee discussed with E&Y their independence from management and the Audit Committee and the matters required to be discussed by the Statement on Auditing Standards No. 61, as amended (AICPA, Professional Standards, Vol. 1, AU Section 380), as adopted by the PCAOB in Rule 3200T.
 In addition, the Audit Committee has evaluated and concluded the non-audit services provided by E&Y to our company comply with SEC independence rules.

-Based on the reviews and discussions referred to above, prior to the filing with the SEC of our Annual Report on Form 10-K for the year ended December 31, 2015, the Audit Committee recommended to our Board (and our Board approved) that the audited financial statements be included in such annual report for filing with the SEC.
+Based on the reviews and discussions referred to above, prior to the filing with the SEC of our Annual Report on Form 10-K for the year ended December 31, 2016, the Audit Committee recommended to our Board (and our Board approved) that the audited financial statements be included in such annual report for filing with the SEC.